Dimpo10/JoshuaTodd.github.io/README.md

-## About Me
+### About Me

-My name is Joshua Todd, I am a 21 year old student studying in the UK.
+**My name is Joshua Todd, I am a 21 year old student studying in the UK.
-Here I plan to showcase the work that I have completed and any ongoing projects.
+Here I plan to showcase the work that I have completed and any ongoing projects.**

 # Team Projects

 ## Ink Samurai

+## Mechaten

 # Coding Skills